 What if the key to increasing the long-term impact of our classrooms and schools was doing fewer things much better?

-I wrote These 6 Things for us.
-You know those 1000+ things we feel expected to do?
-I've worked and researched and experimented to the point where I've got it down to six.
+In These 6 Things, I lay out a practical, research-backed manifesto for doing focusing on six areas of professional practice for the sake of building sustainable, high-impact classrooms all across the school day.
 It is my firm belief, and the book is rife with the evidence to support this, that if educators and coaches and administrators, particularly in secondary and upper elementary settings, became experts at these six things, then so much of the rest would take care of itself.

 From increasing student achievement scores, to moving forward building literacy initiatives, to improving inter- and intra-departmental collaboration, to making the school day a lot more sensible to our students — These 6 Things is a book that can help.

 In this highly practical, research-rich book by a practicing classroom teacher, you'll learn the following:

 - A timeless “Everest” exercise for cutting through overwhelm and getting clear about what you're doing — helping you to do less work but better.

 - A simple, powerful, beliefs-based approach to analyzing and improving student motivation.
 You'll have a grid for getting through those “throw your hands in the air” situations and into the sweet spot of “Okay, let's try this.”
 And none of it's theory — I've done it all in my classroom, and I've helped teachers around the country and world do it, too.

 - Practical interventions and strategies for reaching poorly motivated kids, ranging from those who are overly incentivized by grades, to those who are apathetic, to those who shudder at the thought of schoolwork.

 - Why knowledge-building does matter in the age of Google, and how to make robust knowledge-building meaningful and successful for kids across the school day.